 Akbar, and Parvez (2009) referred Anderson and Narus (1990) and said trust was developed by creating the belief by one party to another party and it can be safely deduced that if one party believes that the actions of the other party.
-And also referred to Doney and Cannon (1997) added that the concerned party also must have the ability to continue to its obligations towards meet within the customers cost-benefits relationship.
-So, the customer should not only foresee the positive out- comes but also believe that these positive outcomes will continue in the future
+And also referred to Doney and Cannon (1997) added that the concerned party also must have the ability to continue to meet its obligations towards its customers within the cost-benefits relationship.
+So, the customer should not only foresee the positive out- comes but also believe that these positive outcomes will continue in the future.